YouthTree/youthtree-helpers/README.md

 ## Usage ##

-Youth Tree Helpers provides the following helpers for rails applications:
+Youth Tree Helpers provides many helpers for Rails Applications.
+For a full refererence, please see the rdoc for them.

 ## Note on Patches/Pull Requests ##